luxumbra/foresite-freelance/src/content/projects/boughandburrow.md

 I've also designed some merch -- two t-shirt designs and a hoody.
 One design has a QR code that gives the user 15% off in my Etsy store.

 ![Merchandise](./images/bghbrrw-merch.jpg)

+I am now working on [a website](https//boughandburrow.uk) for my business using NextJS and MedusaJS.
+The site will be a full e-commerce platform using Stripe for payment processing.
+Initially hosting the site using a combination of Vercel and Railway, I have now moved to self hosting on a Hetzner VPS, deployed via Github Actions and Dokploy (Open Source, self-hosted Vercel-like SaaS).
+Just a few things to finish and it'll be live in a few days. 😊

 [Bough & Burrow on Etsy](https://bghbrrw.uk/etsy) (15% off store wide).
 Email <a href="mailto:hello@boughandburrow.uk">hello@boughandburrow.uk</a> for more info.